Nabiapai: History

 LRA raided and looted Nabiapai on 22 March 2008.
 LRA invaded the town on 26 December 2008 during the 2008 Christmas massacres, stealing goods and burning the town.
 Consequently, the residents sought refuge in Gangura.

 LRA stormed the town on 3 March 2015 and abducted 13 people.
-The local self-defense group clashed with LRA and managed to kill one militia.
+The local self-defense group clashed with LRA and managed to kill one militia member.
 Later, nine abductees were released.

 An unknown armed militia attacked Nabiapai on 26 November 2016 and pillaged the market before withdrawing to Congo.
-No groups claimed responsibility, but locals blamed the South Sudan People's Patriotic Front group led by Alfred Futiyo Karaba for the attack.
+No groups claimed responsibility, but locals blamed the Arrow Boys group led by Alfred Futiyo Karaba for the attack.

 SSPDF clashed with FARDC on 2 September 2017 over the misunderstanding.
 The clash stopped when the commanders from both sides intervened.
 Due to the clash, some of the residents fled to Yambio.

-A skirmish between two groups occurred in Nabiapai in November 2021, resulting in the death of three people and the locals fleeing to the bush.
+In November 2021 three people died in Nabiapai, after an off-duty Congolese policeman lost his phone and returned to shoot indiscriminately at a market killing another Congolosese policeman and two South Sudanese nationals including a 11-year-old child.